TsLLM: Augmenting LLMs for General Time Series Understanding and Prediction: Methodology

 In this section, we describe how TsLLM is trained to handle the full spectrum of time series analysis tasks.
 Our training strategy must address several challenges: unifying diverse task formats, balancing modality-specific losses, and ensuring stable multi-stage optimization.

-\paragraph{Unified Task Formulation} A key feature of TsLLM is reformulating all time series tasks as autoregressive token generation problems.
-This unification enables knowledge transfer across tasks and simplifies the training process.
-Forecasting becomes natural continuation: given historical data as time series tokens, the model generates future time series tokens.
-The autoregressive nature means every time series in our training data implicitly teaches forecasting.
-Classification transforms into constrained text generation.
-Given a time series and the prompt ``What type of activity is this?'', the model generates class labels as text.
+\textbf{Unified Task Formulation} A key feature of TsLLM is reformulating all time series tasks as autoregressive token generation problems over sequences of mixed text and time series tokens.
+This unification enables knowledge transfer across tasks and eliminates the need for task-specific or dataset-specific heads, simplifying training and inference.
+Figure \ref{fig:data_descrip_diagram} provides example prompts and responses for several tasks to demonstrate how this is done.
+Question-answering, report generation, and other text generation tasks require no special handling.
+Forecasting is done through autoregressive time series patch generation and for inference, each decoded patch is appended to the input and fed back into the model to predict the next patch.
+Classification maps onto constrained text generation; the model generates class labels directly as text.
 We use constrained decoding during inference to ensure outputs match valid class names.
-Anomaly detection employs two complementary approaches: (1) direct detection where the model outputs anomaly locations as text (eg. ``Anomalies detected at timestamps 145-162, 203-210''), and (2) reconstruction-based detection where the model generates expected normal behavior, with deviations indicating anomalies.
+Anomaly detection can employ two approaches: direct detection, where the model outputs anomaly locations as text (eg. ``anomalies detected at timestamps 145-162, 203-210''), and reconstruction-based detection, where the model generates a time series of the expected normal behavior, with deviations indicating anomalies.
+Other tasks, including segmentation, point-level classification, and imputation, can similarly be formulated as time series generation tasks.

-Other tasks including segmentation, point-level classification, and imputation can similarly be formulated as text generation tasks.
-This unified formulation is powerful but introduces a challenge: dataset-specific semantics.
-A ``normal'' pattern in one domain may be anomalous in another.
-We address this through few-shot prompting, including domain examples in the context to provide task-specific guidance without fine-tuning.